artemis-beta/equatic/README.md

 `equatic.parse('npdf(x)', func_range=[-0.5, 0.5, 100], debug='ERROR')`

-## Plotting
-EquatIC uses Matplotlib to plot the results, similar to the case of `equatic.parse` a list is given which can have either two or three arguments depending on whether the user wishes to set the number of data points.
-The plots can also be saved to the current directory.

-`equatic.plot('harmonic(x)', func_range=[0, 10, 10], xlabel='x', ylabel='f(x)', debug='DEBUG', save='output.png')`

 ## Creating a Parser
 Below is an example of how the parser can be used, here a set of x values is generated using Numpy and then handed to the parser with the function then being parsed after.
 The x value set is not compulsary however when a set is specified the `parse_equation_string` method will return the resultant values for f(x).